georgesung/vehicle_detection_hog_svm/README.md

 The above illustrations were based on a static image.
 However, in a video stream, we can take advantage of the temporal correlation between video frames.
 I can reduce the number of false positives by keeping track of a cumulative heat map over the past 30 frames in a video, and threshold the cumulative heatmap.
 The cumulative heatmap is enabled by a queue of "hot windows", and the implementation is in the class `HotWindows()` in the file 'HotWindows.py'.

 For the cumulative heat map, I chose a window history of 30 frames, and a heat map threshold of 30.
 These settings are in the variables `num_frames` and `heatmap_thresh`, respectively.
+I found these settings give a good rejection rate for false positives, while not accumulating bounding boxes over too long a time period such that the detections lag behind too much.

 ## Final video output
 [Here](https://youtu.be/cipgjd5fhWg) is the final video output on Youtube.
 The same video is 'out.mp4' in this repo.
 The original video is 'project_video.mp4'.